solarcalf/Stochastic-library/README.md

 # Stochastic-library

-This C++ library should become a healthy alternative for other libraries related to theory of probabilities, random numbers and random number generation in specific.
-We will make our best to create a great tool for using Monte Carlo methods, researching stochastic processes and other purposes.
+This C++ library will be developed with emphasis on scientific application.
+Though project is related to theory of probabilities, random numbers and random number generation in specific it can find use in wide spectre of needs with stochastic approach.

+Possible applications:
+- Monte Carlo methods
+- Stochastic processes research
+- Statistical analysis
+- Games (non-deterministic behaviour)

+We will make our best to create a great tool for your projects.

 # Features

 - Random number generators
 - Generators for numbers distributed according to specified distributions
 - Functions for calculating statistical parameters of data

+# ToDo list

+**Random number generators**
+- minstd_rand0
+- minstd_rand
+- rand48
+-

 # Future work